Harmon Dobson: Early life

 Harmon Dobson was born in 1913 in Wayne, Oklahoma, to Hugh and Ethel Dobson.
 Dobson was raised in a small rural farming community of Cushman, Arkansas.
 Dobson spent most of his early life working on his parents' cattle farm.

 At age 16, Dobson was accepted into the University of Missouri to study journalism, but was forced to return to his family farm soon after attending due to a family crisis at home due to the Great Depression.
-In 1934, Dobson started work as an apprentice ironworker, he later became a shipbuilder at the start of World War II.
+In 1934, Dobson started work as an apprentice ironworker, later becoming a shipbuilder at the start of World War II.

 In 1942, Dobson went to North Africa to do work on pipefitting scrapyard work, and cable rigging for Bell Telephone Company.
 Dobson later was hired to help build a naval base where he worked on building radio towers, tanks and hangars.
-Dobson then bounced around a lot after that work on the Suez Canal in Egypt, and then in Bahrain where he was in charge of a construction of a mess hall.
+Dobson then held numerous jobs, including work on the Suez Canal in Egypt, and then in Bahrain where he was in charge of construction of a mess hall.
 After World War II ended in 1945, Dobson returned home to his home state of Arkansas, where he worked buying and selling used cars.

 In 1955, Harmon married Grace Williamson, a widow with a five-year-old son.
 Harmon and his wife had two children, a daughter born in 1956 and a son born in 1957.